dwjoyce/pythonbook/chapters/Naming your data.rst

   >>> 10 + 20
   30

-Python will evaluate this sum, give you the result, but it will not save it anywhere.
+Python will :term:`evaluate` this sum, give you the result, but it will not save it anywhere.
 It effectively throws the answer away.

 How can we save the result in memory?